JaviQuilumba/MicroservicesUsers/registerUser/README.md

-# Microservice for Create Movies
+# Microservice for Register Users

 <p>
 This microservice performs the action of registering users who want to access the cinema platform.
 It has an interface where it calls this microservice through a defined URL.
 The microservice performs this action through an API endpoint and stores it in a cloud-hosted Postgres database.